OliverLinsel/StEAM_model/README.md

 6. Via the model_config.csv the model can be configured <br/>
 Default values for CO2 taxes, RFNBO criteria and capacity limitations can be defined here.
 7. The subset_countries.csv defines the regional aggregation <br/>
 The left columns lists all countries that should be included (care for nomenclature).
-The right columns contains the regions to which the coutnries on the left should be assigned to.
+The right columns contains the regions to which the countries on the left should be assigned to.
 8. In the TSAM Tool the time aggregation can be defined <br/>
 9. Execute the project in SpineToolbox <br/>